-Start by clicking “Organization” in the menu bar on the left side of the screen.
+Start by clicking on the Organization option in the menu bar on the left side of the screen.
 If you are using a smaller screen or mobile device, you may need to bring out the menu bar by clicking the Menu icon at the top-left corner of the screen.

-The first login created is an Account Owner.
-This account type has the ability to create additional accounts, and has full access to all servers in Userful Manager.
+This account type has the ability to create additional accounts and has full access to all the servers in the Userful Manager.

-Click the highlighted icon to create and send email invites to additional users as needed.
+Click on the Invite Staff Member option to create and send email invites to additional users as needed.
 There is no limit to the number of users you can create.

 Invited users will receive an email invitation to set up their own logins and passwords.

-Once accounts are created, users can manage their details in Account Settings, and the system administrator will receive an email informing them that the user has accepted the invitation.
+Once accounts are created, users can configure their details in the Account Settings, and the system administrator will receive an email informing them that the user has accepted the invitation.

-Send Me Email Notifications will include the user in any server alert notifications.
+The Send Me Email Notifications option will include the user in any server alert notification.

 Account Owners can manage users, groups, and invites from the Organization tab.

-Account Owners are unaffected by Group settings - their access supersedes any Group settings, and they will always see all servers in the Organization.
+Account owners are unaffected by group settings.
+Their access supersedes any group settings, and they will see all servers in the organization.
 Any users assigned to groups should be created with a System Admin account type.

-Once finished, any System Admin users who log into their accounts will only see the servers assigned to their group.
+Once finished, the system admin users who log into their accounts will see the servers assigned to their group.